-2. Our Approach
+2 Our Approach

-As in the original work [5], the field of view of the query camera is expected to be identical to the cameras that generated the light field.
-Likewise, sheared perspective projection [5] handles the problem of aligning the plane of projection with the light-slab.
+As in the original work [8], the field of view of the query camera is expected to be identical to the cameras that generated the light field.
+Likewise, sheared perspective projection [8] handles the problem of aligning the plane of projection with the light-slab.
 Coming to the camera walk, in this section we provide the mathematical basis for the location and spacing of nodal points.
 For brevity, the description in this work restricts the center of projection of the camera to move along a plane parallel to the UV and the ST plane.
+When this condition is not satisfied, a generalization of Lemma 2.3.2 is required to compute the location of nodal points.